 Particular attention is paid to novel extraction techniques, which significantly reduced the number of operations to be carried out during sample preparation.
-The aim was to develop extraction devices and technologies easily for operators to reduce time and minimize errors during operations.
-[37]
+The aim was to develop extraction devices and technologies easily for operators to reduce time and minimize errors during operations [37].
+As reported in Figure 1, sample preparation remain the principal source of error generated during chromatographic analysis.
+In the "other" section were reported all other points not specifically reported and labelled in Figure 1 (e.g. purity of chemical reagents, their "age" and expiration date, etc.).

-Fig.1 Sources of error generated during chromatographic analysis.
+Figure 1.
+Sources of error generated during chromatographic analysis.

-3.1 Solid Phase Microextraction (SPME)
+3.1.
+SolidPhase Microextraction (SPME)